stevenferrer/nero/README.md

 ## Motivation

 We heavily use the _[repository pattern](https://threedots.tech/post/repository-pattern-in-go/)_ in our codebases and we often [write our queries manually](https://golang.org/pkg/database/sql/#example_DB_QueryContext).
 It becomes tedious and repetitive as we have more tables/models to maintain.
-So, we decided to experiment on creating this project to generate our repository layer automatically.
+So, we decided to experiment on creating this library to generate our repositories automatically.

 ## Goals

-- Decouple implementation details from the `Repository` interface
+- Decouple implementation from the `Repository` interface
 - Easy integration with existing codebase
 - Minimal API